jninanya/TSM/README.md

 - **$indexes:** A data frame of the drought stress indexes SSI, TOL, MP, GMP, and STI.
 - **$scores:** A data frame of the Thiry's scores.
 - **$corr1.:**  A matrix of Pearson correlation among the drought stress indexes and the Thiry's scores.
-- **$range:** A list object with the range of the Thiry's scores of SSI, TOL, MP, GMP, and STI.
+- **$range:** A list object with the range of the Thiry's scores SSI, TOL, MP, GMP, and STI.
 - **$comb1.:** A data frame of combinations of the Thiry's scores.
 - **$corr2.:** A matrix of Pearson correlation among Thiry's combinations and the yield data (**ys** and **yp**).
 - **$comb2.:** A data frame of the best Thiry's combination.